MahdiFarnaghi/intelli_geo/README.md

 Download the Plugin:

 - Visit the [IntelliGeo GitHub repository](https://github.com/MahdiFarnaghi/intelli_geo) and download the latest release of the plugin as a ZIP file.

 Install via QGIS Plugin Manager:

 - Open QGIS.
 - Go to `Plugins` > `Manage and Install Plugins`.
 - Click the `Install from ZIP` button.
 - Browse to the location where you downloaded the IntelliGeo ZIP file and select it.
 - Click `Install Plugin`.

 Activate the Plugin:

 - Go to `Plugins` > `Manage and Install Plugins`.
 - Find IntelliGeo in the list and check the box next to it to activate the plugin.

+### How to use

 ### Bug Reports & Feature Requests